chrisjmccreadie/PHPMemcacheSASL/README.md

 ## PHPMemcacheSASL for AppFog

-This is a modification of [ronnywang](https://github.com/ronnywang/PHPMemcacheSASL)'s implementation of PHPMemcacheSASL specifically for use on [AppFog](http://appfog.com).
+This is a modification of [ronnywang](https://github.com/ronnywang/PHPMemcacheSASL)'s implementation of PHPMemcacheSASL specifically for use on [AppFog](http://appfog.com). a

 ### What's the difference?